chungyc/site-blog/site/posts/2023/11/math-language.markdown

 math: true
 ---

-I am reaching the tail end of reading Eugenina Cheng's new book, [Is Math Real?].
+I am reaching the tail end of reading Eugenia Cheng's new book, [Is Math Real?].
 It's been an enjoyable read so far.
 The book reminds us that mathematics is not just a sterile set of rules to memorize, but a fertile and fun playground for the imagination backed by rigorous thinking.